 What are some best practices for automated regression testing long-term?

 Many teams believe that some testing is better than no testing when it comes to the quality of your software.
 While this is sometimes true, testing the wrong things in the wrong way will cost you a lot of time and resources without seeing much improvement in the quality of your software.

-In this section, we cover a few best practices that will help you optimize your testing from the start and ensure you don’t waste time or resources.
+In this section, we cover a few best practices that will help you automate your regression testing from the start without wasting time or resources.

 All of this is included with your account—you only pay for time spent running tests.

 Talk to us about setting up a Rainforest plan that fits your needs.